-In 2018, Huon was the first (and remains the only) seafood producers in Australia to meet the RSPCA’s detailed animal welfare standards for farmed Atlantic Salmon after satisfying the rigorous animal welfare requirements.
+In 2018, Huon was the first (and remains the only) seafood producer in Australia to meet the RSPCA’s detailed animal welfare standards for farmed Atlantic Salmon after satisfying the rigorous animal welfare requirements.
 The RSPCA Approved branding offers consumers the assurance that Huon Salmon has been farmed ethically and humanely.
-The RSPCA Standard does not cover Macquarie Harbour which means that around 90 per cent of Huon Salmon is RSPCA Approved.
+The RSPCA Standard does not cover Macquarie Harbour which means that around 98 per cent of Huon Salmon is RSPCA Approved.

 The RSPCA standard is not a pay-for-play certification—the farmer bears all of the costs of becoming compliant with the scheme and the only monies that change hands is a proportional fee for using the RSPCA Approved logo.
 These funds go back into improving and promoting the Approved Farming Scheme.

 In 2012, Huon became the first Australian salmon producer to achieve the internationally recognised accreditation, Global G.A.P.
 This pre-farm gate standard covers the whole production process of the certified product from the hatchery until the point of harvest and packing and recognises ongoing, continuous improvement.